-The Bank's administration is carried out by the General Manager assisted by a Managerial Committee composed of the Deputy General Managers.
-All of them shall be Argentine citizens, either native or by option or naturalized, having exercised their citizenship for a minimum period of ten years, shall be persons of well-known competence in economics and banking, they shall not be included in the provisions of incapacity mentioned in Art.
+The General Manager and the Deputy General Managers shall be Argentine citizens, either native or by option or naturalized, having exercised their citizenship for a minimum period of ten years, shall be persons of well-known competence in economics and banking, shall not be included in the provisions of incapacity mentioned in Art.
 13° of the Charter, and shall not have any other remunerated job, except for teaching activities.